ChilliCream/website/website/blog/2018-11-07-docusaurus-docs-redirect.md

 I recently run into an HTTP 404 error when calling /docs on my _Docusaurus_ websites.
 This isn't actually nice, because I expected to land on my documentation entry page e.g. introduction.
 First I thought, perhaps this is an issue with my setup.
 But I found out that even the _Docusaurus_ website itself is suffering from this issue as well.
 So I tried to find a solution on the internet.
-But no I couldn't find anything except issues on github describing the same behavior.
-So with this article I tried to help everyone saving there time and making the experiance with _Docusaurus_ even better.
+But I couldn't find anything except an issue on github describing the same behavior.
+So, with this article I try to help everyone saving there time and making the experiance with _Docusaurus_ even better.

 <!--truncate-->